 Non Touristy Things To Do In London With Kids

-There are so many things to do in London for kids with plenty of attractions for all ages.
+There are so many things to do in London for kids with plenty of attractions for all age, including this ultimate London bucket list.
 But if you are reading this you’ll find some hidden gems and unusual things to do in London that you may not have heard of before.

 From parks to underground secret tunnels, to historic ships and free art experiences, there are plenty of non touristy things to do in London with kids.

 If you are looking for free things to do for kids in London, take a look at this stunning jewel of a park.
 Kyoto Garden – is a beautiful Japanese garden tucked away in the Holland Park, Kensington.

 Holland Park is a 22-hectare park in west London, which is situated around the ruins of Holland House.